irdkwia/universal_sir0/README.md

 as you can't byte compare both files to check identity between files.

-The resulting SIR0 can also increase in size as padding bytes are added to ensure all structures are 4-bytes aligned.
+The resulting SIR0 can also increase in size as padding bytes are added to ensure all structures are n-bytes aligned (where n is the mode defined).

 However, both files should be fundamentally equivalent.